fluent/fluent-plugin-kafka/README.md

 Supports following ruby-kafka::Producer options.

 - max_send_retries - default: 1 - Number of times to retry sending of messages to a leader.
 - required_acks - default: -1 - The number of acks required per request.
+Default is waiting all acks for safety.
+If you need flush performance, set lower value, e.g. 1, 2.
 - ack_timeout - default: nil - How long the producer waits for acks.
 The unit is seconds.
 - compression_codec - default: nil - The codec the producer uses to compress messages.